kathleenhosang/az-ocp/README.md

 2. OpenShift Installer

-The OpenShift installer is the openshift-install package used to deploy an OpenShift cluster via IPI.
+The OpenShift installer uses the ```openshift-install``` package to deploy an OpenShift cluster via IPI.
 It will prompt for information about the platform (in this case Azure) and will use Azure specific deployment scripts.
 This is the approach this page focuses on.
-The UPI (user provioned infrastructure) approach has more flexibility if the IPI approach does not meet client requirements.
-The most common requirement that it does not meet would be related to security, since in principal, you are allowing the deployment scripts to control your cloud environment infrastructure.
+The UPI (User Provioned Infrastructure) approach has more flexibility if the IPI approach does not meet client requirements.
+The most common client concern with IPI is related to security, since in principal, you are allowing the deployment scripts to control the cloud environment infrastructure.
 See the documentation here: https://docs.openshift.com/container-platform/4.10/installing/installing_azure/installing-azure-private.html

 ![Screenshot 2023-09-06 at 5 54 16 PM](https://github.com/kathleenhosang/az-ocp/assets/40863347/ef92d86e-55d4-4574-9582-fc76819b3b2d)

 ## Resource Groups

 ## Default Routing vs. User Defined Routing